gamecicn/ids701_assignment/as2_Evaluating Studies.md

 **3.1 Define the outcome of interest**

+> The outcome of interest is sales of Tesla.

 **3.2 Define the treatment of interest**

+> The treatment of interest is to put a billboard up near my store.

-**3.3 Give a reason that there may be baseline differences between groups** **3.4 Give an example of how you could evaluate that possibility** **3.5 Give a reason there may be differential treatment effects** **3.6 Give an example of how you could evaluate that possibility**
+**3.3 Give a reason that there may be baseline differences between groups**

+> There may be baseline differences due to store locations.
+My store is located in a town outside Durham, while my colleagues' store is near Duke Medical Center in central Durham, which potentially attract more customers such as students and patients.

+**3.4 Give an example of how you could evaluate that possibility**

+> We could collect and compare the historical sales of two stores in the same period without a billboard.
+Then compute $E(Y_{0}|D = 0) = E(Y_{0}|D = 1)$ to evaluate that possibility.

+**3.5 Give a reason there may be differential treatment effects**

+> Billboards are usually a good way to advertise for dealership in a town.

+**3.6 Give an example of how you could evaluate that possibility**

+> We could estimate $E(Y_{1}|D = 1) = E(Y_{0}|D = 0)$ to evaluate that possibility.